Fenugreek Benefits for Women — Simple Guide

 Iron and copper for energy

-Vitamins B for nervous system support
+B vitamins for nervous system support

 Hormonal Balance & Women's Cycles

 Fenugreek contains phytoestrogens — plant compounds that act somewhat like estrogen in the body.
-These can help the body balance hormone levels, which may support a more regular menstrual cycle and reduce discomfort before periods.
+These can help balance hormone levels, which may support a more regular menstrual cycle and reduce discomfort before periods.

 Breastfeeding Support

-One of the best‑known uses of fenugreek is to help mothers who want more milk while breastfeeding.
-The compounds in fenugreek can encourage the body’s milk‑producing hormones.
-A common suggestion is to start with a small dose and increase up to 2 g per day if needed, but it’s best to talk with a health professional for personal advice.
+One of the best-known uses of fenugreek is to help mothers who want more milk while breastfeeding.
+The compounds in fenugreek can encourage the body's milk-producing hormones.
+A common suggestion is to start with a small dose and increase up to 2g per day if needed — but it's best to talk with a health professional for personal advice.

 Menopause Relief